 Margaret Kindregan (60) was a widowed farmer who couldn’t read.
 She lived with her 3 single children who were all able to read and write.
 Her 2 son’s John (29) and Tom (19) were listed as farmers’ sons, while her daughter Anne (22) was not allocated an occupation in the census.
 Both John and Margaret spoke both Irish and English.
 The 4 lived together in a 5 room, 2nd class house with 5 front-facing windows.
 Margret Kindregan owned the property her house, cow house, piggery, and barn were situated on.

 John Kilkelly (33) was listed as a farmer in the 1911 census.
-He was married to Catherine (38) for one year and lived with his mother Honoria (72), brother James (30), and sister Julia (26).
+He was married to Catherine (38) for one year and lived with his mother Honoria (72), brother Francis (30) who was a cricket professional, and sister Julia (26).
 Everyone could read and write but Honoria, who could only read.
 All in the house spoke only English but Honoria who spoke both Irish and English.
 They resided in a 2nd class house with 2 front windows and 4 rooms.
 John Kilkelly owned the land his house was situated on, along with a stable, cow house, piggery, and fowl house.